dillonschultz93/discord-bot/README.md

 # discord-bot

-A bot for the Yggdrasil II: Electric Boogaloo server.
+A discord bot for a discord server I own.

 ## Commands